Parenting Styles and Tips: Learning to Co-Parent After Divorce

 Contact an Illinois Parenting Agreement Attorney

 Co-parenting is a skill that must be learned after the logistics of a divorce are settled.
 Written parenting plans are an Illinois requirement for those who are granted joint custody.
 It is important to have an experienced attorney to help make these decisions concrete in the eyes of the court.
-Shaw Family Law, P.C. has experience in all aspects of the divorce process.
+Shaw Sanders, P.C. has experience in all aspects of the divorce process.
 Contact our Kane County divorce attorneys for a free consultation at 630-584-5550.